syuoni/eznlp/docs/entity_recognition.md

     * BERT/RoBERTa models are loaded with dropout rate of 0.2
     * BERT-uncased models inputs are converted to "truecase"

-♦ use both training and development splits for training.
+♦ use both training and development splits for training ([Biaffine](https://github.com/juntaoy/biaffine-ner/issues/16#issuecomment-716492521)).

 ### CoNLL 2003
 | Model | Paper | Reported F1 | Our Imp.
 F1 | Notes |